-We want to reduce the numbers of false alarms and allow our officers to use their time more productively in activities which effectively promote safer communities.
+We want to reduce the number of false alarms and allow our officers to use their time more productively in activities that effectively promote safer communities.

 This information was developed to offer some suggestions about what you can do to help reduce false alarms